 To achieve curing, water the pool about 3 to 4 times daily.
 Alternatively, you can spread damp canvas over the concrete and water it regularly that way.

 Concrete is porous.
 Therefore, you need to waterproof it.
-After smoothening the concrete surface and leaving it to cure, clean the surface of the concrete shell and spray, roll, or paint it with waterproof material.
+After smoothening the concrete surface and leaving it to cure, clean the surface of the concrete shell and spray, roll, or paint it with waterproof material, like a concrete sealer.

 Tiling and Coping